Angela Jackson (basketball): Career

 Starting as an assistant coach at Wayne State University, Jackson went on to be head coach at Saginaw Valley State.
-From there she became assistant coach at Michigan State University then associate head coach at University of Michgan from 2001 to 2003.
+From there she became assistant coach at Michigan State University.
+Then she became the associate head coach at the University of Michigan from 2001 to 2003.
 From 2003 to 2018, Jackson coached at Chicago State.

 In 2010–2011, her team won their conference championships and also beat out Eastern Illinois and Cleveland State to earn a place in the WBI Final Four.
 While there, 91 percent of her players graduated, since Jackson believes that education is still important for college athletes.
 Although six of her players signed professional contracts, she still wants them to complete their degree.
 Jackson argues that since female athletes are underpaid compared to their male counterparts, even those who go pro need to prepare for other careers, as well.

 Several of her players went on to sign professional contracts, including Tressa Beckel, Jasmin Dixon, Zondranika Williams, and Kafayat Davies.

 In 2017–18, Chicago State's women's basketball team set a Division I record for the most consecutive losses.
 Jackson was fired in 2018 for underperformance, although the New York Times reported that the failing finances of Chicago State made it too difficult for her to attract and retain players.